 Goodwill represents the excess of the amount paid and fair value of the non-controlling interests over the fair value of the acquired business assets, which include certain identifiable intangible assets.
 Historically, goodwill has been derived from acquisitions and, prior to 2009, from the purchase of some or all of a particular local management's equity interest in an existing clinic.
-Effective January 1, 2009, if the purchase price of a non-controlling interest by the Company exceeds or is less than the book value at the time of purchase, any excess or shortfall is recognized as an adjustment to additional paid-in capital.
+Effective January 1, 2009, in accordance with applicable accounting standards, if the purchase price of a non-controlling interest by the Company exceeds or is less than the book value at the time of purchase, any excess or shortfall is recognized as an adjustment to additional paid-in capital.

 Goodwill and other indefinite-lived intangible assets are not amortized but are instead subject to periodic impairment evaluations.
 The fair value of goodwill and other identifiable intangible assets with indefinite lives are evaluated for impairment at least annually or upon the occurrence of certain triggering events or conditions and are written down to fair value, if considered impaired.
 These events or conditions include but are not limited to a significant adverse change in the business environment, regulatory environment, or legal factors; a current period operating, or cash flow, loss combined with a history of such losses or a projection of continuing losses; or a sale or disposition of a significant portion of a reporting unit.
-The occurrence of one of these triggering events or conditions could significantly impact an impairment assessment, necessitating an impairment charge.
+The occurrence of these triggering events or conditions could significantly impact an impairment assessment, necessitating an impairment charge.
 The Company evaluates indefinite-lived tradenames in conjunction with our annual goodwill impairment test.

 The Company operates its business through two segments consisting of physical therapy operations and its IIP business.
-Reporting units within our physical therapy operations are comprised of six regions primarily based on each clinic's location.
+The reporting units within our physical therapy operations are comprised of six regions primarily based on each clinic's location.
 In 2022 and 2023, the IIP business consisted of two reporting units.

 As part of the impairment analysis, the Company is first required to assess qualitatively if it can conclude whether goodwill is more likely than not impaired.
 If goodwill is more likely than not impaired, it is then required to complete a quantitative analysis of whether a reporting unit's fair value is less than its carrying amount.
 In evaluating whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-In evaluating whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+In evaluating whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company considers relevant events or circumstances that affect the fair value or carrying amount of a reporting unit.
 The Company considers both the income and market approach in determining the fair value of its reporting units when performing a quantitative analysis.
 An impairment loss generally would be recognized when the carrying amount of the net assets of a reporting unit, inclusive of goodwill and other identifiable intangible assets, exceeds the estimated fair value of the reporting unit.